dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “This is Snyder.
 Just what’s going on in that monkey house they call a writer’s room?”

-He heard little noises as Whitley handed the payphone headset to Truman.
+He heard little noises as Whitley handed the payphone handset to me.

 “Mayor Snyder.
 This is Truman Burbank.
 I’d like to talk to you about Officer Linda Groupon.”